immutant/feature-demo/README.md

     $ heroku logs --tail

-And to bring up the app in your browser:
+And to open the app in the browser:

     $ heroku open